7 Creative Bathroom Remodeling Tips For Couples

 The trick is to pick a tub that has high sides and is broad enough to accommodate both of you fully submerged.

-However, choosing a bathtub is not a necessity for couples, and some can spice up their bathing through showers or whirlpool tubs in their bathrooms.
+However, choosing a bathtub is not a necessity for couples, and some can spice up their bathing through shower enclosures or whirlpool tubs in their bathrooms.

 The decision to pick a tub mainly relies on the amount of space and budget, but they still do offer the ultimate intimate option.